pj-mill/AspNet_MVC5_Caching/README.md

 Filter the list of customers from the droplist provided.

-Observe the 'access date' for each filter, you will notice that it only changes after 1 minute.
+Observe the 'access date' for each customer, you will notice that it only changes after 1 minute.

 ---